Type Classes

 it for particular instances when it makes sense.
 Let’s look at a concrete

 example.
-First, we’ll return to our original definition of Nullable
+First, we’ll return to our original definition of Nullable:

 class Nullable a where